IndustrieCreative/odoo_addons/web_tree_dynamic_colored_field/README.rst

 Usage
 =====

--  In the tree view declaration, put ``options='{"bg_color": "red: customer==True"}`` attribute in the ``field`` tag:
+-  In the list view declaration, put ``options='{"bg_color": "red: customer==True"}`` attribute in the ``field`` tag: